kevinburke/hamms/README.md

 # Hamms

 Hamms is designed to elicit failures in your HTTP Client.
+Connection failures, malformed response data, slow servers, fat headers, and more!

 ## Installation